 The Industrial Revolution marked a critical turning point in history.
-Between 1760 and 1840, companies began transitioning from using hand production methods of creating products to the use of highly productive machines.
+Between 1760 and 1840, companies began transitioning from using hand production methods of creating products to highly productive machines.
 Steam power and the improved efficiency of water power were also introduced during this time.

 This evolution in the way workers manufactured products paved the road for new regulations in wages and worker conditions.
-In a similar fashion, the introduction of cloud computing solutions has changed the way IT vendors and business owners alike handle and provide their services.
+Similarly, the introduction of cloud computing solutions has changed how IT vendors and business owners alike handle and provide their services.

 The cloud and climate change.

-There is absolutely no doubt that cloud computing is changing the way we do business and interact with our peers.
+There is absolutely no doubt that cloud computing is changing how we do business and interact with our peers.
 The cloud is helping us innovate new products and ideas in an extremely convenient platform.

 However, it is important to note that powering such technology can be costly: it is estimated that data centers are currently responsible for nearly 1.5 percent of global electricity use.
 This may seem like a small percentage in the grand scheme of things, but this percentage has steadily increased despite the economic slowdown, and there is no doubt that this number will increase exponentially over the years.

-Many data centers have realized the environmental concern related to cloud computing and have adapted new methods of energy efficiency, such as machines that use low energy in extreme climates and chiller-‐less servers. ￼￼￼
+Many data centers have realized the environmental concern related to cloud computing.
+They have adopted new energy efficiency methods, such as machines that use low energy in extreme climates and chiller-‐less servers. ￼￼￼

 ￼Traditionally, data center operators tend to build their facilities where the energy is cheap, and with these lower costs comes dirtier methods.
 In fact, according to Greenpeace, more than half of all top recognized data centers rely on coal for the vast majority of their energy needs.
 Coal can be very dirty and has a less-‐than-‐ desirable reputation in regards to climate control.

-Additionally, data center owners don’t often reveal their site locations; this helps to keep sensitive customer information secret but doesn’t help in making their carbon footprint information transparent.
+Additionally, data center owners don’t often reveal their site locations; this helps keep sensitive customer information secret but doesn’t help make their carbon footprint information transparent.

-Transparency in relation to local carbon impacts has become a critical factor in determining corporate climate responsibility, and over the next few years, companies will be held under increasing pressure to disclose more about their impact.
+Transparency concerning local carbon impacts has become a critical factor in determining corporate climate responsibility.
+Over the next few years, companies will be held under increasing pressure to disclose more about their impact.
 If they can’t disclose such information, they will be expected to explain why.

 How providers and protect the environment.